GoogleChrome/developer.chrome.com/site/en/articles/long-animation-frames/index.md

 - `startTime`: the start time of the long animation frame relative to the navigation start time.
 - `duration`: the duration of the long animation frame.
 - `renderStart`: the start time of the rendering cycle, which includes requestAnimationFrame callbacks, style and layout calculation, resize observer and intersection observer callbacks.
-- `styleAndLayoutStart`: beginning of the time period spent in style and layout calculations.
+- `styleAndLayoutStart`: the beginning of the time period spent in style and layout calculations.
 - `desiredRenderStart`: the time the animation frame was queued.
 - `presentationTime`:  the implementation-specific time when the frame was actually presented.
 (Note: not implemented yet).
-- `firstUIEventTimestamp`:  time of the first UI event (mouse/keyboard etc.) to be handled during the course of this frame.
+- `firstUIEventTimestamp`: the time of the first UI event (mouse/keyboard etc.) to be handled during the course of this frame.
 - `blockingDuration`: the duration in milliseconds that the animation frame was being blocked in practice.

 For more details on these individual timings, [refer to the explainer](https://github.com/w3c/longtasks/blob/main/loaf-explainer.md#how-a-loaf-entry-might-look-like), which provides fine grained detail as to which each activity is contributing to the resulting long animation frame.